JMY1993/chrome-devtools-mcp-bridge/README.md

 - --no-sandbox: launch Chrome with --no-sandbox (dev only)
 - --chrome-bin <path>: explicit Chrome executable
 - --mcp-cmd <cmd>: override MCP launcher (default: npx)
-- --mcp-args "...": extra args (default pulls chrome-devtools-mcp via npx)
+- --mcp-args "...": extra args (default pulls chrome-devtools-mcp via npx).
+Native chrome-devtools-mcp flags like `--isolated` / `--connect-url=...` pass through unchanged, so you can opt out of the auto-launched Chrome when needed.
+You can also tack on any additional chrome-devtools-mcp flags after the bridge options (e.g., ``chrome-devtools-mcp-bridge host -- --isolated --foo=bar``) and they'll be forwarded verbatim.

 WSL ↔ Windows
 If host/port route correctly between WSL and Windows, this can bridge WSL MCP to Windows Chrome.
 On modern WSL2, Windows loopback is mirrored so localhost often works; otherwise, use the Windows host IP (ipconfig.exe) and allow the port in the Windows firewall.